Sniffy12/Neopixel60Clock/README.md

 A 4th button allows the use of a potentiometer to set the brightness of different parts of the clock (as well as choosing colors to display on the clock).
 A photoresistor also detects room brightness and adjusts the clock intensity accordingly.

+The folder contains several tabs for the same sketch.
+Drop the folder into your Arduino folder and open from there.

+The clock uses a small library I put together to read and set the minutes, seconds, and hours.
+It is included here.